T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * Represents the values in the form, typically before saving them.
 * Used for:

-  * *FormElements* who will be rerendered, after a parent *FormElement* has been changed by the user.
+  * *FormElements* which will be rerendered, after a parent *FormElement* has been changed by the user.
   * *FormElement* actions, before saving the form.
   * Values will be sanitized by the class configured in corresponding the *FormElement*.
 By default, the sanitize class is `alnumx`.